 Everybody Comes to Hollywood: Los Angeles

 Another thing that surprised me was food.
-Europeans often complain about this when in USA.
-However, in New York there were so many nice restaurants with delicious foods.
-(Read more: 10 Foods you can´t miss in NY).
+Europeans often complain about this when in the USA.
+However, in New York, there were so many nice restaurants with delicious foods.
 They all costed a fortune, but so did those in Los Angeles.
 And yet all the restaurants I visited in LA had nothing special.
-Like for ex. at BOA Steakhouse: a lot of glam around, while the food was simply ok, like the one in an average european restaurant – nothing special for the price they charge you.
+Like for ex. at BOA Steakhouse: a lot of glam around, while the food was simply ok, like the one in an average European restaurant – nothing special for the price they charge you.

 San Francisco: My American № 1

-San Francisco is often called by many the most european city in USA.
+San Francisco is often called by many the most European city in the USA.
 Everything is charming about this city – landscapes, history, architecture, cable cars… Definitely, my favorite American city.

 - Golden Gate Bridge (this view never gets old, love it)